I tried translating an entire Word document with the Cloud Translation API

 Previously, I wrote an article about translating PDFs using the Document Translation feature of Google Cloud's Cloud Translation API.

-In this article, I used the same feature to translate a Word (DOCX) file directly, and verified how well the layout is preserved, how text boxes and tables are handled, and whether custom terminology can be fixed using a glossary, by actually running it.
+In this article, I used the same feature to translate a Word (DOCX) file directly, and verified how well the layout is preserved, how text boxes and tables are handled, and whether custom terminology can be fixed using a glossary — all by actually running it.

-This article is the Word edition of a series that verifies document translation by format.
+This article is the Word edition of a series verifying document translation by format.

-Specifications and behavior were confirmed against Google Cloud's official documentation, with relevant sections quoted.
+The specifications and behavior were confirmed in Google Cloud's official documentation, with relevant sections quoted.

-I then verified whether things behaved as described in the official documentation by actually running it.
+I then verified whether the behavior matches the official documentation by actually running it.

 Series Articles